 Can fluoride also be harmful?

 Yes, as with many substances, the dose is crucial.
 In excessive amounts, fluoride can be problematic.
-However, in the usual amounts used in dental care, it is very important for dental health.
+In the usual amounts found in dental care, however, it is very important for dental health.

 How does fluoride affect tooth enamel?

-Fluoride helps incorporate minerals into the tooth enamel more quickly, forms a protective layer on the tooth surface, and can disrupt the metabolism of cavity-promoting bacteria.
+Fluoride helps to incorporate minerals into tooth enamel more quickly, forms a protective layer on the tooth surface, and can disrupt the metabolism of cavity-promoting bacteria.

 Where is fluoride found?